 Brian’s Smart Strap System

-Ironically enough, if you’re looking to buy the Brian’s Smart Strap system, it might be a matter of timing.
+Ironically enough, if you’re looking to buy Brian’s Smart Strap system, it might be a matter of timing.
 For whatever reason, the Smart Strap setup isn’t always listed on Goalie Monkey.
 It’s rarely available on Pure Goalie, either.

 The Smart Strap is great, but as the game or practice goes along, you’ll notice the straps starting to build up snow and ice.
 It’s our third recommendation for that reason.
 Many pro goalies often remove this for a Toe Hook, a Stretch Lace, or skate laces in general.